 The FXL variant takes every possible guess at a number of variables then uses XL on the remainder.
 Normally, we want the number of equations to be at least one and usually 2 more than the number of variables.
-Simulations supposedly point to XL/FXL being effective on on randomly selected quadratics - which also points to its undoing, as we shall see below.
-It was claimed by N. Courtois ([10, 11]) that XL variants can break HFE, although he was unable to parlay his simulations into an actual solution of the HFE-80 challenge before it was solved by Faugère in April of 2002 (see Sec.
-4.3).
+Simulations supposedly point to XL/FXL being effective on randomly selected quadratics - which also points to its undoing, as we shall see below.
+It was claimed that XL variants can break HFE, although the first actual solution of a non-trivial HFE problem was the April 2002 cryptanalysis to the HFE Challenge 1 (80 variables in GF(2)) by Faugère (see Sec.
+4.3), using advanced Gröbner Bases techniques.